|Early Spring Date:||April 18|

 Other female Summer Tanagers look more olive brown.
 Female Scarlet Tanagers have little variation in their coloring.
 While the wings of a female Summer Tanager look dark, they are not as dark as the wings of a female Scarlet.
 Also, the bill of the Summer is larger and stouter than the bill of a Scarlet.
 The head of the Summer is flatter, but fieldmarks such as the flatness of the head can be difficult to see.

-Some second-year male Summer Tanagers look as if they are wearing camo plumage.
+Some immature male Summer Tanagers look as if they are wearing camo plumage.
 They are yellowish birds with red blotches.

 Fall: Adult male Scarlet Tanagers molt out of their scarlet feathers during the fall and look like females.
 Adult male Summer Tanagers have rosy red feathers all year.
 Adult female Scarlet and Summer Tanagers both have fall plumage that looks like their spring plumage.

 The songs of the two tanagers are similar.
 The Scarlet Tanager has been described as sounding like a robin with a sore throat, and the song of the Summer is like a less burry Scarlet.
 It is much easier to differentiate the call notes of the two species.
 The Scarlet's typical call is a two-note chick-burr, while the Summer's typical call is a five-note picki-tucki-tuck.
 Some tanagers call more than they sing.